MCC-ICT-Club/data-collection-algorithms/README.md

 It would have also been more efficient to test this kind of thing under an object oriented scheme where theres a main tester file for all the different properties using a hierarchy to require less copying and pasting between programs.

+I've got the concept up and coded, now I need to optimize it.
+Figuring out code that can condense down the logic used within this program.
+Also tweaking the setting around the images being captured to optimize the image capture quality when collecting data.